Understanding structured settlements can be confusing at times.

 A structured settlement pays you money through a series of payments (known as an annuity) or a lump-sum form of payment.

-Structured settlements occur when a claimant agrees to resolve a personal injury claim and receiving all or portions of a settlement through payments.
+Structured settlements occur when a claimant agrees to resolve a personal injury claim and receives all or portions of a settlement through multiple payments.

 When you file a personal injury lawsuit, you eagerly wait for the day when your settlement payout arrives.